marta-fret/simple-charts/README.md

 To work correctly the project needs correct backend endpoint exposed: http://localhost:8080/points .
 If not present, the app will always display the same mocked data set.

 ### TODO
-- Test with different data sets
-- Test on Safari
 - Add unit tests
-- Improve styling
-- Resolve TODOs from the code base